coderholic/pyradio/README.md

 3. The **Open Register** mode, which is used to open a register or get into the *Registers* mode.
 You can enter this mode by pressing "***'***" (single quote).
 Then a single quote is displayed at the bottom right corner of the window.

-The functions availabe through the *secondary modes* are content dependant, so you can see what command is available by pressing "***?***" while within a secondary mode.
+The functions available through the *secondary modes* are content dependent, so you can see what command is available by pressing "***?***" while within a secondary mode.
 Pressing any other key will exit the secondary mode.

 ## Config file